Mohd-Abuzar-Khan/BridgeLabz-Training/README.md

 ---

-## 📅 Day 45 – Basics of DBMS
+## 📅 Day 45 – Indexing in MySQL
 **(Date: 05-Feb-2026)**

 ### 📝 Topics Covered

-- Learned core **DBMS concepts** and how databases ensure efficient, secure, and structured data management compared to file systems.
+- Learned the concept of **indexing** as a data structure that speeds up data retrieval, reduces table scans, and improves filtering, sorting, and JOIN performance.
-- Understood **Relational Database design**, including tables, schemas, primary keys, and foreign keys to maintain data integrity.
+- Explored **types of indexes** including Primary, Unique, Regular, Composite, Full-Text, and Spatial, and understood when each should be used.
-- Practiced **CRUD operations** using SQL (`SELECT`, `INSERT`, `UPDATE`, `DELETE`) for effective data manipulation.
+- Understood how **B-Tree indexes** organize data for **O(log n)** search time, enabling faster queries compared to sequential scans.
-- Explored **Normalization** to reduce redundancy and improve database efficiency.
+- Practiced **creating, viewing, and dropping indexes**, and analyzed query performance using **EXPLAIN** to identify optimization opportunities.
-- Studied **ACID properties** to understand how databases guarantee reliable and consistent transactions.
+- Studied **composite indexes and the leftmost prefix rule**, along with covering indexes that eliminate the need to access the main table.
-- Built a foundational understanding of **indexing, transactions, and basic query techniques**, preparing for advanced topics like joins and query optimization.
+- Evaluated **trade-offs and best practices** — indexes improve read performance but increase storage and slow write operations, so they must be used strategically.

 🔗 **Code:**
 👉 [Day 45 – Basic of DBMS]()